 One of the most essential skills an academic writer must possess is the ability to use material from primary and secondary sources.
 This skill is so central to academic writing that students in my classes cannot earn anything higher than a D for research or analysis essays that do not appropriately quote from other sources.
 Because I am upfront about this expectation two things happen without fail every semester – students ask me how many quotations they need to supply and students go forth and randomly select passages to quote with little or no thought about why they chose those passages, how they will graft those passages into their own writing, or what those passages are supposed to contribute to their essays.
 This post is an attempt to address some of those issues.
 Specifically, I will be discussing how to select material and how to incorporate that material into your own writing.
 The question of how to find and evaluate material for use in an essay will be reserved for a later post.

-The opening voice-over of television show, Law & Order, with its division between “the police, who investigate crime; and the district attorneys, who prosecute the offenders” provides a valuable analogy for the task of an academic writer.
+The opening voice-over of the television show, Law & Order, with its division between “the police, who investigate crime; and the district attorneys, who prosecute the offenders” provides a valuable analogy for the task of an academic writer.
 As writers, we embody that duality.
 Before we write we investigate our topic to see if there is anything to be said.
 Sometimes we find that there is nothing to our “case” and we close it and move on to another “case”, or we find that there may be something to our “case” but we lack sufficient evidence to move the “case” forward.
 Other times, though, we find the raw evidence we are looking for, and then we transition into the second role of prosecuting our “case” by writing an argument-driven essay.
 These two roles, investigatory and prosecutorial, are equally important and intertwined in most academic writing.

 When writing on a topic in the humanities, the evidence that academic writers pursue is the words and ideas of other people.
 Just as the evidence collected for a crime can be divided into different categories (material evidence, witness testimony, expert testimony, etcetera), so, too, can the evidence for an essay be divided into different categories.
 The most useful way of identifying these categories is to label them as primary and secondary sources.